Rick Reynolds, LCSW

 Affair Recovery Steps: How to Live Without Fear After Infidelity

 In infidelity recovery, how do you handle fear?
-For the betrayed mate, being deceived or hurt again can be crippling fears.
+For the betrayed mate, being deceived or hurt again can cause crippling fears.
 For the wayward mate, these fears are much the same.
 They fear causing their mate more pain, but they also fear sabotaging their personal recovery.
 The pain of betrayal is heart-wrenching, so it's understandable to fear re-experiencing this pain.
 But living in fear is no way to live.
 You've worked incredibly hard to get to this point, and you deserve to be able to breathe.
 You deserve to have good days without constantly worrying that the other shoe will drop.

 Remembering Your Potential Can Triumph Over Fear